The Art of War by Sun Tzu

 - Contentious ground: the possession of which imports great advantage to either side

-- Open ground: each side has liberty of movement
+- Open ground: each side has the liberty of movement

 - Ground of intersecting highways: forms the key to three contiguous states

 - Serious ground: when penetrated into hostile territory with a number of fortified cities in rear

 - Difficult ground: mountain forests, rugged steeps, marshes, hard to traverse country

 - Hemmed in-ground: reached through narrow gorges and from which we can only retire by tortuous paths so that a small number of the enemy can crush a large body of men

 - Desperate ground: ground on which we can only be saved by fighting without delay